notArqen/audia-v3/README.md

 - **hide explicit with covers** — optionally suppress explicit badges when covers are hidden
 - **API management** — view and configure which Tidal API endpoints audia uses, with automatic failover if one goes down

-all settings are saved automatically to `localStorage` under the key `audia_settings`.
+all settings are saved automatically to `localStorage` under the key `audia_settings`. more to come.

 ---